 \subsection{Perfect Elimination Ordering and Chordal graphs}

-A graph $\mathcal{G}$ is called \textit{chordal} if it has no induced subgraph isomorphic to the cycle graph $C_n$ with $n \geq 4$.
-For example, the cycle graph $C_n$ for $n\ge 4$ is not a chordal graph, and all other families listed earlier $P_n, P_\infty$, $S_n, S_\infty$ are chordal graphs.
-It is easy to compute the chromatic polynomials for finite chordal graphs (see, for example, \cite{Gavril}) as they have perfect elimination ordering.
+A graph $\mathcal{G}$ is called \textit{chordal} if it has no induced subgraph isomorphic to the cycle graph $C_m$ with $m \geq 4$.
+Computing the chromatic polynomials for finite chordal graphs is easy as they have perfect elimination ordering; see \cite{Gavril}.
 We now recall the definition of perfect elimination ordering of vertices.
-First, denote $N_\mathcal{G}(k)$ by the set of all neighbors of $k$ in $\mathcal{G}$ excluding $k$, i.e.,
+First, denote by $N_\mathcal{G}[k]$ the set of all neighbors of $k$ in $\mathcal{G}$ including $k$, i.e.,